nehoraigold/tube-to-tunes/README.md

 {
     "outputDirectory": "/absolute_path/where_music_files/should_go",
     "songSource": "where-your-list-of-songs-is",
-    "downloader": "yt2mp3" // no need to touch this
+    "downloader": "yt2mp3", // no need to touch this "reviewMode": "off",
+    "enableSongSkip": true
 }
 ```